Helping Borrowers With Trusted Resources

 2) make all nine payments during a period of 10 consecutive months.

-Reconsolidating a FFEL Consolidation or Existing Direct Consolidation Loan
+Consolidating a FFEL or a Direct Consolidation Loan

-Direct Consolidation Loan - Along with the other two requirements, to reconsolidate your defaulted Direct Consolidation Loan, you must also include at least one other eligible loan in the consolidation.
-If you don’t have other eligible loans to consolidate, you can’t get out of default through loan consolidation.
+Direct Consolidation Loan - To reconsolidate your defaulted Direct Consolidation Loan, you must include at least one other loan in the consolidation.
+If you don’t have any other loans to consolidate, you can’t get out of default through loan consolidation.

 The Federal Family Education Loan (FFEL) Program was a program that worked with private lenders to provide education loans guaranteed by the federal government.
 The FFEL Program ended in 2010.
 All new student loans are now made through the William D. Ford Federal Direct Loan Program.